bilusgarage/CogniBridge/README.md

 # 🌉 CogniBridge

-CogniBridge is an AI-powered text simplification engine designed to translate highly complex English (such as legal, corporate, or academic documents) into plain, accessible language.
+CogniBridge is an AI-powered text simplification engine designed to translate complex English (including but not limited to legal, corporate, or academic documents) into plain, accessible language.

 It leverages **MindSpore**, **MindNLP** (powering a local Qwen 2 Instruction model), and **MindOCR** to process both digital text and scanned physical documents.